-The Turks and Caicos has had a few U.S. military and maritime installations over the years, including the Air Force Missile Tacking Base on Grand Turk, and the Coast Guard LORAN station on South Caicos, and the Malcolm's Road Beach radar installation on Providenciales, but the largest and most significant was the Grand Turk NAVFAC 104 base.
+The Turks and Caicos has had a few U.S. military and maritime installations over the years, including the South Base U.S. Air Force missile tacking base on Grand Turk, and the U.S. Coast Guard LORAN station on South Caicos, and the Malcolm's Road Beach U.S. DEA radar installation on Providenciales, yet the largest and most significant was the Grand Turk NAVFAC 104 base.

-Commissioned in 1954 at the same time as the U.S. Air Force base and air strip on the south end of Grand Turk, NAFAC 104, or North Base as it came to be known as, was constructed next to the old lighthouse on the tip of Grand Turk overlooking the North Reef.
+Commissioned in 1954 at the same time as the U.S. Air Force base and air strip on the south end of Grand Turk, NAFAC 104, or North Base as it came to be known as, was constructed next to the old Grand Turk Lighthouse on the tip of Grand Turk overlooking the North Reef.